NeuroTechX/learn.neurotechedu.com/pages/projects.md

 <div class="row">
 <div class="large-6 columns" markdown="1">

-The OpenBCI is an open source EEG that gives its user the opportunity to have maximum of 16 channels.
-Here are a variety of projects you can do.
+The OpenBCI is an open source EEG with a maximum of 16 channels.
+[Full list of features here.](/headsets/)

 </div>
 <div class="large-6 columns" markdown="1">